TRIQS/nda/doc/ex1.md

 >  [4,5]]
 > ```

-@subsection ex1_p4 Accessing single elements
+@section ex1_p4 Accessing single elements

 We can access single elements of the array using the function call operator of the array object.
 For a 2-dimensional array, we have to pass exactly two indices, otherwise it won't compile: